alteryx/cloud-api-example-code/README.md

 ### Running the JavaScript example

+Open your Terminal or command line.

-*Ensure you have at least Node 16 installed on your computer.*
+*Ensure you have at least Node.js 16 or later installed on your computer.
+[Download Node.js here.](https://nodejs.org/en/download)*

-Make sure you are `cd`ed into this folder.
+Make sure you are `cd`ed into the `cloud-api-example-code` folder.

 Run